lililwavezlilil/Clone-Hero-x-RhythymVerse-Song-Matcher/README.md

 • Updates tracks that you downloaded and extracted to your Clone Hero songs folder as added to library/owned highlighted in green

-• Lists all songs in a 1:1 mirror image to the current RythymVerse page
+• Lists all songs in a 1:1 mirror image to the current RhythymVerse page

 • Allows loading more songs/scrolling, search filters, and refreshing of RhythymVerse following perfectly along